 This hike of 3 miles round trip or more ascends 1,275 feet (or more) up a ridge on the side of the Verdugo Mountains for a steep hike with satisfying views.

 This 2.6-mile loop passes the ruins of an abandoned camp in the Verdugo Mountains with views across the San Fernando Valley.

 |Hostetter Fire Road to Verdugo Peak|

-This 7.5-mile round-trip hike starts on the north side of the range and ascends La Tuna Canyon to reach the highest summit in the Verdugo Mountains.
+This 7.5-mile round trip hike on the north side of the Verdugo Mountains ascends from La Tuna Canyon to the highest summit in the range.